pipedocs/pipedocs.github.io/content/modules/prestats.md

 Any frequencies below the low-pass cutoff and above the high-pass cutoff will be counted as pass-band frequencies; these will be retained by the filter when it is applied during the `TMP` routine.

 Functional connectivity between regions of interest is typically determined on the basis of synchrony in low-frequency fluctuations (Biswal et al., 1995); therefore, removing higher frequencies using a low-pass filter may effectively remove noise from the timeseries while retaining signal of interest.
 For a contrasting view, see Boubela et al. (2013).
 Set `prestats_lopass` to `n` (Nyquist) to allow all low frequencies to pass.

-High-pass filters can be used to remove very-low-frequency drift from an acquisition; this is a form of scanner noise.
-The demean/detrend option additionally removes linear and polynomial drift.
-Set `prestats_hipass` to 0 to allow all high frequencies to pass.

 ```bash
 # Band-pass filter with pass-band 0.01-0.08 Hz